TheLastSultan/BlairPythonServer/README.md

 The agent provides:
 - A command-line interface for interacting with the ATS
+- A FastAPI web server for API access
 - Integration with the OpenAI API for message processing
 - Function calling capabilities to retrieve and update ATS data
-- Rich text formatting for an improved user experience
+- Rich text formatting for an improved user experience (CLI mode)
+- Stateful conversation handling with session tracking (both CLI and web modes)

 ## Note